tahoe-lafs/magic-folder/docs/snapshots.rst

 the Remote Snapshot and itself is uploaded into the Tahoe Grid, represented as an immutable directory.

 Content and Metadata
 --------------------

 Snapshots consist of two main pieces: the content and the metadata.
 Both of these are immutable documents in Tahoe-LAFS.
-The content is straightforward: it is an immutable-capabiltiy of the bytes that the user had on disk when the Snapshot was created.
+The content is straightforward: it is an immutable-capabilitiy of the bytes that the user had on disk when the Snapshot was created.

-The "metadata" is a JSON valid document which is a dict.
+The "metadata" is a valid JSON document which is a dict.
 It is also represented as an immutable capability.
 Contained in the metadata dict is the following information:

-- snapshot_version: 1
+- snapshot_version: an integer, 1 or bigger
-- name: same as LocalSnapshot.now (usually the relative path)
+- name: same as LocalSnapshot.name (usually the relative path)
 - author: a dict containing:
   - name: arbitrary name of the author
   - verify_key: base64-encoded public-key of the author
+- parents: a list containing immutable directory capability-strings, one for each parent

 Implementation Details